department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 The research will consist of seven moderated remote usability test sessions using the Zoom platform.
 The test will include a moderator, a notetaker, a visual/dial-out technician, and observers.
 The visual/call technician will display information that the Veterans will need to perform each task; this  technician will also dial a telephone number to the Dialoflow Voicebot protoype via the Zoom platform so that the Vetaran can interact with the Voicebot.

 ## Location
-The user research sessions will be moderated and will be held remotely via the Zoom platform.
+The user research sessions will be will be held remotely via the Zoom platform.
 [Link to conversation guide](url goes here)

 For moderated usability tests: